The vast majority of the UK private sector businesses contained on our database are SME companies.

 - specialist products and services.

 Fixed cost products and services

-Fixed costs are those costs which businesses must meet regardless of their level of sales or the type of product and service they sell.
+Fixed costs are those that any smaller business must meet.
+This is regardless of their level of sales or the type of product and service they sell.

-For this, think of general accountancy services, general office cleaning contractor services, payroll services, utilities costs (gas and electric), and so on.
+For this, think of general accountancy services, general office cleaning contractor services, payroll services, utilities costs, and so on.